Towards gain tuning for numerical KKL observers: Numerical methods

-The choice of $(x_i, z_i)$ pairs is critical to approximate $\T$ and $\Tinv$ numerically.
-In~\cite{Ramos2020}, the authors propose to first generate an arbitrary grid of initial conditions $(x(0), z(0))$ using standard statistical methods such as latin hypercube sampling (LHS).
-Then, relying on the observer's stability, meaning that it forgets its arbitrary initial condition $z(0)$ after some time, the dynamics $x(t)$ and $z(t)$ are simulated forward in time for $\tcut$, where $\tcut$ is chosen such that $z(\tcut)$ is \say{close} to its steady-state.
+The choice of $(x_i, z_i)$ pairs is critical to numerically approximate $\Tinv$.
+In~\citet{Ramos2020}, inspired by~\citet{Praly_uniform_practical_output_regulation}, the authors propose to first generate an arbitrary grid of initial conditions $(x(0), z(0))$ using standard statistical methods such as Latin Hypercube Sampling (LHS).
+Then, relying on the observer's stability, meaning that it forgets its arbitrary initial condition $z(0)$ after some time, the dynamics $x(t)$ and $z(t)$ are simulated forward in time for $\tcut$, where $\tcut$ is chosen large enough such that $z(\tcut)$ is \say{close} to its steady-state.
 Finally, the beginning of the solutions $(x(t),z(t))$ for $t < \tcut$ is removed from the dataset.

-Unfortunately, this approach lets the dynamics dictate the position of the $(x_i, z_i)$ pairs: for large values of $\tcut$, they are bound to be located close to the~$\omega$--limit sets of the system~\cite{rouche1977stability}.
-However, it is desirable to have training samples all over the state-space, especially in regions where the functions $\T$ and $\Tinv$ are less smooth and therefore more difficult to approximate.
+Unfortunately, this approach lets the dynamics dictate the position of the $(x_i, z_i)$ pairs: for large values of $\tcut$, they are bound to be located close to the~$\omega$--limit sets of the system~\citep{rouche1977stability}.
+However, it is desirable to have training samples all over the state-space, especially in regions where the function $\Tinv$ are less smooth and therefore more difficult to approximate.

 We propose the following methodology to generate an arbitrary dataset of $(x_i, z_i)$ pairs.

 \begin{enumerate} \item Choose $N$ initial conditions $x_i(0) \in \X$, $i \in \{1, \dots, N\}$ using a uniform grid, LHS sampling, or any other method.